ENCCS/julia-for-hpda/content/setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When using Visual Studio Code for julia development and using your own environment, you can activate it as follows.
-Start a Julia REPL in VS Code, for example by runnig a script.
+Start a Julia REPL in VS Code, for example by running a script.
 Start the package mode by typing ``]``.
-Typically you will be in the stardard environment v1.11:
+Typically you will be in the standard environment v1.12:

 .. code-block:: julia

-   (@v1.11) pkg>
+   (@v1.12) pkg>

 To activate another environment, type

 .. code-block:: julia

-   (@v1.11) pkg>activate path-to-projectfile
+   (@v1.12) pkg>activate path-to-projectfile

 where you specify the path to the directory where you put your Project.toml file.

-The same procedure applies when running Julia from the terminal and you want to switch enviroments.
-For example, if you start Julia from the terminal by simply typing ``julia`` (without the ``--project`` argument) you will end up in the standard environment and can switch enviroment as described above.
+The same procedure applies when running Julia from the terminal and you want to switch environments.
+For example, if you start Julia from the terminal by simply typing ``julia`` (without the ``--project`` argument) you will end up in the standard environment and can switch environment as described above.

 Manual installation and updates
 -------------------------------